COVID 19 Information Guide for Buddhist Organisations

 - Religious gatherings, wedding and funerals can be held indoors or outdoors.
 There are no group limits and ceremonies can occur at the same time.

-- All venues must apply the and use electronic record keeping through the or linked digital system.
+- All venues must apply the two square metre rule and use electronic record keeping through the free Victorian Government QR Code Service or Victorian Government Application Programming Interface (API) linked digital system.

 - It is recommended you wear a face mask when at a gathering or when you cannot maintain 1.5 metres distance from other people.